JGIBristol/seaco_smartwatch_paper/README.md

  - [three_level_model.ipynb](three_level_model.ipynb): linear models for response rate as the study progesses

 ### Linear Models
-If you're just interested in the linear model: [binomial_models.R](analysis_utils/r/binomial_models.R).
+If you're just interested in the linear model: [three_level_models.R](analysis_utils/r/three_level_models.R).

-The notebook at binomial_models.ipynb runs this R script.
+The notebook `three_level_model.ipynb` creates a .csv file for boolean response/not for each hour/day/participant.
+Then runs the models in an R subprocess, then calculates odds ratios based on the log odds in the files output from the R scripts (which ive copied over manually).

 There are also additional notebooks and R scripts in `old_stuff/`, but these are either outdated or irrelevant for the paper.
 I've kept them here just in case...